Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry/README.md

 ```

 With this configuration, the Azure Monitor Distro will use the credentials of the currently logged-in user or of the service principal to authenticate and send telemetry data to Azure Monitor.

+Note that the `Credential` property is optional.
+If it is not set, Azure Monitor OpenTelemetry Distro will use the Instrumentation Key from the Connection String to send data to Application Insights resource.

 ## Key concepts